ohxrn/NightOutOpenSource/README.md

 MongoDB Atlas account

-- At this time a MongoDB Atlas account with the <i>night</i>> database is provided.
+- At this time a MongoDB Atlas account with the <i>night</i> database is provided.
 Connection will be made using mongoose on local port 8000.

-## How Set Up and Run Night Out
+## How to Set Up and Run Night Out

 After cloning a copy to your PC follow these steps using a terminal.